Jeffrey Blitz: Spellbound

 Blitz’s first work out of film school at USC was the documentary Spellbound that he directed and photographed.
 He produced the film with his friend Sean Welch who also did production audio.
 They co-financed the project on a dozen credit cards and later enlisted USC classmate Yana Gorskaya to edit.
-It was her first professional editing assignment and she and Blitz worked on the movie the living room of his apartment.
+It was her first professional editing assignment and she and Blitz worked on the movie in the living room of his apartment.
 The film tracks eight teenagers on their quest to win the Scripps 1999 National Spelling Bee.
 The spellers were Harry Altman, Angela Arenivar, Ted Brigham, April DeGideo, Neil Kadakia, Nupur Lala, Emily Stagg, and Ashley White.

 Spellbound received 17 awards and 19 nominations, including a nomination for the Academy Award for Best Documentary Feature and winning an Emmy Award for Outstanding Cultural & Artistic Programming (Blitz was also nominated for directing.)
 Yana Gorskaya's editing won the ACE Eddie award for best editing of documentary.
 It became an unexpected hit film at its first theatrical venue, the Film Forum in New York and went on to earn $5.8 million in the box office across the United States.

 Kenneth Turan, the film critic for the Los Angeles Times said “Spellbound was one of the first unheralded documentaries to do well at the box office”.
 The films distributor THINKFilm noted “Spellbound was a milestone from which there would be no turning back”... “since then, the box office records for documentaries have been broken countless times”.

-The film ended up on numerous lists of critics Top 10 films of that year including The New York Times, where it's described as “suspenseful, moving, funny and thrilling.
-In exploring an odd American subculture, it also paints a remarkably detailed picture of modern life in all its glory and eccentricity”.
+The film was included on several critics' Top 10 lists, including that of The New York Times.
+The publication described the film as a depiction of an American subculture and modern life.

 In 2007, it was included as #4 of the "IDA's Top 25 Documentaries" of all-time by the members of the International Documentary Association.

 Spellbound opened to positive reviews from critics.
 Rotten Tomatoes gives the film an approval rating of 97%, based on reviews from 139 critics, and an average rating of 8.27/10.
 The website's critical consensus states, "A suspenseful, gripping documentary that features an engaging cross section of American children”.
 The New York Times described “Blitz's real achievement, though -- what makes the last 40 minutes of 'Spellbound not only exciting but also tremendously moving -- is his attention to the contestants and their families.”
 While The Austin Chronicle described “as good, old-fashioned drama goes, it doesn't get much better than Spellbound”.

 Spellbound was one of a number of documentaries that are credited with re-energizing the form.
 It has been cited as inspiration for a slew of competition documentaries that have followed in its wake.
 Smithsonian Magazine described how Spellbound “sparked a whole genre, a series of documentaries that followed its path”.